-- If you are being actively recruited by an NCAA school and have a Profile Page account, transition it to the right Certification account. - Monitor the task list in your NCAA Eligibility Center account for next steps. - " At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account. - ¥ you fall behind academically, ask your high school Quanselor for help finding approved courses you can take.
+- " If you're being actively recruited by an NCAA school and have a Profile Page account, transition it to the required certification account. - " Monitor the task list in your NCAA Eligibility Center account for next steps. - At the end of the school year, ask your high school counselor from each school you attend to upload an official transcript to your Eligibility Center account. - " If you fall behind academically, ask your high school counselor for help finding approved courses you can take.